danm0e/react-training-presentation/slides/3-1-React/0-Intro-React.md

 Note: React allows the use of inline styles directly within the JSX.
 This approach is convenient for small-scale styling and dynamic style changes based on component state or props.

 ---
+# Excercise
+Can you make it so the button can be one of these two colours, "DarkRed" and "Indigo"
+---
 ### Class Based Styling